 To reach your dreams, you need a specific, actionable objective.
 Projects’ frameworks can help you with that.
 If you decide to use such methods, you will get the best results you can within your constraints.
-By planning it out, you will see a clear path to executing your ideas.
+You will see a clear path to executing your ideas by planning it out.
 Probably, it will be easier to make decisions and save you time and money.

 Life as a project

 Life could be one big project with goals, results and resources.
 But this might be a topic for a different blog.

 Let me know how you apply the information you have learned in this article and, more importantly, what goals you have reached.
 See you in the next post!